lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-3.1.1.4"}

 A Key Generation Authority (KGA) is a PKI management entity generating key pairs on behalf of an end entity.
-Typically, such central key generation is performed by the CA itself.
-The KGA knows the private key that it generated for the end entity.
-The CA may delegate its authorization for generating key pairs on behalf of an end entity to another PKI management entity, such as an RA or a separate entity (see Section 4.5 for respective extended key usages).
+As the KGA generates the key pair it knows the public and the private part.

+This document views the KGA as an OPTIONAL component.
+When it is not present and central key generation is needed, the CA is assumed to be able to carry out the KGA's functions so that the PKI management protocol messages are the same from the end-entity's point of view.
+If certain tasks of a CA are delegated to other components, this delegation needs authorization, which can be indicated by extended key usages (see {{sect-4.5}}).

 Note: When doing central generation of key pairs, implementers should consider the implications of server-side retention on the overall security of the